+3 cr.
 Prerequisite: satisfactory completion of ENGL 1158.
-Survey of the major monuments of European Art from the medieval period with
+Survey of the major monuments of European Art from the medieval period with emphasis on church architecture and sculpture.

-FA 2231 A Survey of the History of Photography 3 cr.
+FA 2231 A Survey of the History of Photography

 Prerequisite: satisfactory completion of ENGL 1158.
 A survey of the history of photography and its influence on modern styles from its earliest beginnings to work by contemporary photographers.
 Emphasis will be on both aesthetic and technical innovations.